NJ dispensaries expected to sell out as legal weed sales begin

 - You must be 21 or older to purchase marijuana.

-- You can buy the equivalent of 1 ounce of marijuana per visit, which includes 1 ounce of dried flower, 5 grams of concentrates and oils, 1,000 milligrams of edibles or a combination of those.
+- You can buy the equivalent of 1 ounce of marijuana per visit, which includes 1 ounce of dried flower, 5 grams of concentrates and oils, 10 edible packages each containing 100 milligrams or a combination of those.

 - Baked edibles such as cookies and brownies cannot be sold.